EDCD/EDDI/SpeechResponder/Variables.md

     - `rank` the rank of your relationship with the engineer
     - `stage` the current stage of your relations with the engineer (e.g. Invited/Known/Unlocked/Barred)
     - `rankprogress` the percentage towards your next rank with the engineer
+    - `majorspecialties` the major specialties of the engineer
+    - `minorspecialties` the minor specialties of the engineer

 ### Friend